This story was updated on Oct. 25, 2023. An earlier version was first published on Oct. 4, 2021.

 Smart stewardship and budgetary discipline are key to managing the endowment as a long-term resource

 The sound financial footing of today was not always the case.
-Fifty years ago, Princeton and other universities faced severe financial crisis due to an economic recession, inflation, declining investments, reduced government funding and stagnant alumni donations.
+More than 50 years ago, Princeton and other universities faced severe financial crisis due to an economic recession, inflation, declining investments, reduced government funding and stagnant alumni donations.
 On July 13, 1970, then-President Robert F. Goheen told the New York Times that Princeton expected a $2.5 million fiscal deficit that year.

 Through strong budget discipline and smart investments, Princeton leaders were able to turn around the deficit, and endowment performance began a decades-long growth trend starting in the early 1980s.